 - ♣ Thermostat n: checkbox (unselected by default) that activates/deactivates the Thermostat n parameter screen.
-See section 3.8. - Inputs (only in Z41 Pro and Z41 Lite): checkbox (disabled by default) to show/hide the additional Inputs screen.
-See section 3.9. - Heartbeat (only in Z41 COM): checkbox (disabled by default) to incorporate a one-bit object to the project ("[Heartbeat] Object to Send '1'") that will be sent periodically with value "1" to notify that the device is still working (still alive).
+See section 3.8. - Inputs (only in Z41 Lite and Z41 Pro): checkbox (disabled by default) to show/hide the additional Inputs screen.
+See section 3.9. - Heartbeat: checkbox (disabled by default) to incorporate a one-bit object to the project ("[Heartbeat] Object to Send '1'") that will be sent periodically with value "1" to notify that the device is still working (still alive).